 North Carolina has a waiver slot allocation system for beneficiaries to access these programs.
 When the number of slots is full, eligible individuals are placed on a waitlist for receiving the waiver services they need to support community living.
 Increasing the unduplicated participant count for these waivers will allow more people to access these HCBS programs.
 This will minimize the risk of exacerbation of the beneficiaries' conditions, promote inclusion and integration into the community, and is a key step in improving health and wellbeing in this population.
 In order to expand access to HCBS services, NC Medicaid is proposing expanding the unduplicated participant count in each of the HCBS waivers.
 The North Carolina General Assembly has proposed expanding the participant counts in the Innovations waiver by 1,000 with 800 of these slots available by January 1, 2022 pending legislation.
 The North Carolina legislature has also proposed to add 114 slots to the CAP/DA Waiver, pending legislation.

-Currently, there are approximately 2,100 people on the CAP/DA Waiver waitlist and 15,000 people on the Innovations Waiver Registry of Unmet Needs (waitlist).
+Currently, there are approximately 843 people on the CAP/DA Waiver statewide waitlist, 42 people on the Alzheimer's and Related Disorders reserve CAP/DA slots and 15,000 people on the Innovations Waiver Registry of Unmet Needs (waitlist).
 The TBI waiver does not have a waitlist, and although the CAP/C waiver does not have a waitlist, the maximum participant count of 4,000 is reaching its limit.
-The state intends to expand the maximum participant count in the CAP/C Waiver to 5,000 to be effective in 2022; legislative approval is not required.
+The state intends to expand the maximum participant count in the CAP/C Waiver to 5,000 to be effective in renewal waiver; legislative approval is not required.
 The goal of this effort is to add a total of 2,114 more participants to these programs to increase access to 1915(c) services.
 This initiative is contingent on approval from the North Carolina state legislature.
 Should NC Medicaid receive legislative approval, expanded waiver slots and anticipated waitlist reductions will be sustained after the enhanced FMAP period ends.
 In sum DHHS intends to work with the legislature to make these increases in waiver slots permanent and correspondingly continue to fund services for the added population.